pivotal-cf/docs-pks/vgpu.md

 To prepare NVIDIA hardware for GPU, install NVIDIA vGPU software on ESXi host and set up license server:

 1. Find a supported NVIDIA AI Enterprise vGPU driver for your ESXi version, vCenter version, and vGPU card by referring to [NVIDIA AI Enterprise Product Support Matrix](https://docs.nvidia.com/ai-enterprise/5.1/product-support-matrix/index.html).
-1. For the appropriate version of the NVAIe vGPU software, follow NVIDIA instructions to [Download vGPU Software](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/install-gpu-operator-vgpu.html#download-vgpu-software).
+1. For the appropriate version of the NVAIe vGPU software and vSphere, follow NVIDIA instructions to [Download vGPU Software](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/install-gpu-operator-vgpu.html#download-vgpu-software) and extract it to your workstation.
-1. Install the NVIDIA GPU vSphere Installation Bundle (VIB) on your ESXi Host, as described in [Installing and configuring the NVIDIA VIB on ESXi](https://knowledge.broadcom.com/external/article?legacyId=2033434) in the Broadcom Support knowledge base.
+  - The extracted bundle contains a `Host_Drivers` folder for your ESXi host and a `Guest_Drivers` folder that you will use in the [Build and Store Guest Driver Image](#driver) steps below.
-  - Download a host driver for the AI Enterprise series.
+  > **Note** It is critical that the ESXi host driver and guest driver come from the same NVIDIA software release.
-  > **Note** It is critical that the guest driver and ESXi host driver / VIB come from the same NVIDIA software release.
+1. Install the NVIDIA NVAIe vGPU vSphere Installation Bundle (VIB) on your ESXi host, as described in [Installing and configuring the NVIDIA VIB on ESXi](https://knowledge.broadcom.com/external/article?legacyId=2033434) in the Broadcom Support KB or the NVIDIA video [Step-by-Step Installation of NVIDIA Virtual GPU Software on VMware vSphere](https://www.youtube.com/watch?v=gJy2dS20so8) on YouTube.
-1. Install the `mgmtdaemon` VIB to your ESXi host, after the vGPU host driver is installed.
+  - There are two VIBs to install on your ESXi host.
+Install the large driver named `NVD-AIE-*` first, before installing the smaller `nvd-gpu-mgmt-daemon` software.
 1. After the host driver and `mgmtdaemon` are installed on ESXi:
   - In vCenter > **Configure** > **Graphics** > **Device**, make sure the mode is "Shared Direct".
 For example: `graphics_shared_type`.
   - In vCenter, make sure that PCI passthrough is disabled for the GPU.